 The Notes have been accepted for clearance through Euroclear and Clearstream, Luxembourg.
-The appropriate common code and the International Securities Identification Number in relation to the Notes of each Series will be specified in the Final Terms relating thereto.
+The appropriate common code and the International Securities Identification Number ("ISIN"), Classification of Financial Instruments ("CFI") Code or Financial Instrument Short Name ("FISN") (as applicable) in relation to the Notes of each Series will be specified in the Final Terms relating thereto.
 The relevant Final Terms shall specify any other clearing system as shall have accepted the relevant Notes for clearance together with any further appropriate information.